sqlpage/SQLPage/examples/single sign on with openid connect/README.md

 OIDC is an authentication protocol that allows users to authenticate with a third-party identity provider and then access applications without having to log in again.
 This is useful for single sign-on (SSO) scenarios where users need to access multiple applications with a single set of credentials.
 OIDC can be used to implement a "Login with Google" or "Login with Facebook" button in your application, since these providers support the OIDC protocol.

-SQLPage currently doesn't have a native OIDC implementation, but you can implement OIDC authentication in your SQLPage yourself.
-This project provides a basic implementation of OIDC authentication in a SQLPage application, using [Keycloak](https://www.keycloak.org/) as the OIDC provider.
+SQLPage currently doesn't have a native OIDC implementation, but you can implement OIDC authentication in your SQLPage app yourself.

+This project provides a basic implementation of OIDC authentication in a SQLPage application.
+It uses the free and open source [Keycloak](https://www.keycloak.org/) OIDC provider to authenticate users.
+You can easily replace Keycloak with another OIDC provider, such as Google, or your enterprise OIDC provider, by following the steps in the [Configuration](#configuration) section.

 ## Screenshots